S8-stack/S8-pkgs-ui-frosted-glass/README.md

 # S8-pkgs-ui-frosted-glass
-Frosted Glass UI is a slick, minimalistic, airy UI for S8
+Frosted Glass is a slick, minimalistic, airy UI for S8